 New or amended standards Summary of the most important amendments Potential impact on the financial statements Application date carbon emission reduction certificates to meet voluntary emission reduction targets (for companies) to achieve carbon exchange or other targets, which are traded in the voluntary carbon market.
 (Voluntary Carbon Market "VCM") The accounting treatments differ according to the nature of the arrangement and the commercial purpose of purchasing or issuing certificates by project developers.
-Therefore, companies must determine the facts and identify the different circumstances to determine the appropriate accounting treatment and the accounting standard to be applied.
-The interpretation addresses the accounting treatment of different cases in terms of initial measurement, subsequent measurement, exclusion from books, and necessary disclosures.
-OC.
+Therefore, companies must determine the facts and identify the different circumstances to determine the appropriate accounting treatment and the accounting treatment and the accounting treatment of different cases in terms of initial measurement, subsequent measurement, exclusion from books, and necessary disclosures.
 Egyptian Accounting Standard No. (51) "Financial Statements in Hyperinflationary Economies" On October 23, 2024, Prime Ministerial Decision No. 3527 of 2024 was issued to add a new accounting standard, numbered 51, titled "Financial Statements in Hyperinflationary Economies," to the Egyptian Accounting Standards.
 This standard addresses the accounting treatment for entities operating in hyperinflationary economies, where the entity's functional currency is in an economy experiencing high inflation.
 No decision has been issued by the Prime Minister or his delegate to specify the start and end dates of the financial period(s) during which this standard should be applied.
+As a result, management has not assessed its potential impact on No decision has been issued by the Prime Minister or his delegate to specify the start and end dates of the financial period(s) during which this standard should be applied.

 New or amended standards Summary of the most important amendments Potential impact on the financial statements Application date The objective of Egyptian Accounting Standard No. 51 is to adjust financial statements so that they reflect the current purchasing power, thereby providing a more accurate and objective picture of an entity's financial position and performance.
 The standard applies to financial statements prepared in the currency of a hyperinflationary economy, whether the statements are standalone or consolidated.
 This includes both parent companies and subsidiaries operating under the same economic conditions. the financial statements.
 The classification of economic transactions as occurring in a hyperinflationary environment is based on certain characteristics of the economic environment, including but not limited to the following: - A preference among the majority of the population to hold their wealth in non-monetary assets or relatively stable foreign currencies. - The general population measures local currency amounts in terms of a relatively stable foreign currency, and prices may be quoted in that foreign currency. - The cumulative inflation rate over the three years preceding the classification of the economy approaches or exceeds 100%.
-OC.
+4100